bropple/WMRLC-Wireless-Model-Rocket-Launch-Controller-Rev2/README.md

 Feel free to fork this project and modify the software and circuit schematic to fit your needs at your own risk.
 Test everything thoroughly before launching an actual rocket!

 Note: when launching rockets, keep the system away from the rocket's exhaust.
-If a battery is hit directly, it could cause a thermal runaway and the battery will start a fire.
+If a battery is hit directly, it could start a fire.

 ---